lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

         (default: 10)
     :submodule-disable: Disable submodule checkout operation.
         (default: false)
+    :tox-dir: Directory containing the project's tox.ini relative to the workspace.
+The default uses tox.ini at the project root.
+        (default: '.')
     :gerrit_sonar_triggers: Override Gerrit Triggers.
     :gerrit_trigger_file_paths: Override file paths used to filter which file modifications trigger a build.
 Refer to JJB documentation for "file-path" details.